-- February 15 Deadline to file ALL exemption claims. - April 1 Due date for filing statements for business personal property, boats and aircraft. - April 10 Last day to pay second installment on secured property without penalty.
-This tax payment is based on property values determined for the January 1 lien date fifteen (15) months earlier. - May 7 Last day to file business personal property, boat and aircraft statements without incurring a 10% late filing penalty. - July 1 Close of assessment roll and start of the new assessment roll year.
-The assessment roll is the official list of all assessable property in the county. - July 2 First day to file assessment application with the Clerk of the Board of Supervisors. - Mid-July Annual assessment notices to all property owners having a 2% adjustment (+/-) to property values.
-Property owners should call the Assessor's Office with any questions. - August 31 Last day to pay unsecured property taxes without penalty.
+February 15 Deadline to file ALL exemption claims.

+April 1 Due date for filing statements for business personal property, boats and aircraft.

+April 10 Last day to pay second installment on secured property without penalty.
+This tax payment is based on property values determined for the January 1 lien date fifteen (15) months earlier.

-^{}Definition of terms are provided to simplify assessment terminology, but does not replace legal definitions.
+May 7 Last day to file business personal property, boat and aircraft statements without incurring a 10% late filing penalty.

+July 1 Close of assessment roll and start of the new assessment roll year.
+The assessment roll is the official list of all assessable property in the county.

+July 2 First day to file assessment application with the Clerk of the Board of Supervisors.

+Mid-July Annual assessment notices to all property owners having a 2% adjustment (+/-) to property values.
+Property owners should call the Assessor's Office with any questions.

+August 31 Last day to pay unsecured property taxes without penalty.

+December 10 Last day to pay first installment on secured property without penalty.
+This tax payment is based on property values determined for the January 1st lien date (11 months earlier).